sunnykumar26/job_scraper/README.md

-# Job Scraper Backend
-## The Job Scaper uses puppeteer for scraping the job information

-# Job Scraper Backend
+# Job Scraper

-Job Scraper Backend is the server-side component of the Job Scraper application.
+Job Scraper is the server-side component of the Job Scraper application.
 It provides functionality for web scraping job information from a specific website and storing the scraped data in a MongoDB database.
 This repository contains the code for handling requests, managing data, and implementing business logic.

 ## Overview